godwokenrises/godwoken-doc/docs/gaslessFeature.md

 ### How to use gasless transaction for your dapp

-Let's say we have the entrypoint contract at `0x9a11f47c0729fc56d9c44c059987d40703249569` and as a game developer, we want to pay the gas fee for some whitelist users, so we wrote a paymaster contract just like [this one](https://github.com/godwokenrises/account-abstraction/blob/gw-gasless/contracts/samples/GaslessDemoPaymaster.sol) and deployed it at `0x6b019795aa36dd19eb4a4d76f3b9a40239b7c19f`.
+Let's say we have the entrypoint contract `ENTRYPOINT_CONTRACT_ADDRESS` and as a game developer, we want to pay the gas fee for some whitelist users, so we wrote a paymaster contract just like [this one](https://github.com/godwokenrises/account-abstraction/blob/gw-gasless/contracts/samples/GaslessDemoPaymaster.sol) as `PAYMASTER_CONTRACT_ADDRESS`.

 dapp frontend using ethers.js